CORE-IQ/core-iq-demo/README.md

 ## Usage
 1. Install Node.js (v18 or newer is recommended).
 If you must use an older version, install the `node-fetch` package so the OpenAI requests work.
+2. Run `npm install` (or `./setup.sh`) to install the `openai` and `dotenv` packages.
-2. Run `npm start` from the project root to launch a small local server.
+3. Run `npm start` from the project root to launch a small local server.
-3. Open `http://localhost:8000` in your browser.
+4. Open `http://localhost:8000` in your browser.
-4. Enter a postcode or search term to view the Mosaic groups and weighted media budget.
+5. Enter a postcode or search term to view the Mosaic groups and weighted media budget.

 ### OpenAI integration
 To enable natural language queries processed via OpenAI, set an environment variable `OPENAI_API_KEY` before starting the server: